ifisq/ifisq/README.md

 ### What am I working on?

-- I'm currently working on TuneTrack, my first iOS app!
-Specifically, I'm working to port Spotify Widget over to TuneTrack so that more people can use it.
+- I'm currently working on TuneTrack and adding additional features to the application.

 ### How do you contact me?